Getting started / Add-Ons /

 tapit show addon name=instance-name

-No environment variables are injected into your app for EC2 instances.
+No environment variables are injected into your app for EC2 instances, so pass the internal IP to your app yourself (for example via a config variable).

 Cost Optimization